 Environments (IMPROVE) network by the federal land management agencies.
 There are two IMPROVE monitoring sites in Nevada; one in the Jarbidge Wilderness area and the other at Great Basin National Park, Lehman Caves.
 The IMPROVE program is a cooperative measurement effort governed by a steering committee composed of representatives from federal and regional-state organizations.
 The IMPROVE monitoring program was established in 1985 to aid in the creation of state and federal implementation plans for the protection of visibility in federal Class I areas.
-In order to meet the site objectives, the IMPROVE site must meet the methodologies and quality assurance and quality control (QA/QC) procedures approved by the USEPA Regional Administrator.
-Utilizing the criteria set for the Jarbidge site, the NDEP-BAQP is able to satisfy the USEPA's regional and transport monitoring requirements.
-According to 40 CFR Part 58 Appendix D 4.7.3, "each state shall install and operate at least one PM2.5 site to monitor for regional background and regional transport."
+To meet the site objectives, the IMPROVE site must meet the methodologies and quality assurance and quality control (QA/QC) procedures approved by the USEPA Regional Administrator.
+Utilizing the criteria set for the Jarbidge site, in cooperation with the U.S. Forest Service, the NDEP-BAQP is able to satisfy the USEPA's regional and transport monitoring requirements.
+According to 40 CFR Part 58 Appendix D 4.7.3, "each state shall install and operate at least one PM{2.5} site to monitor for regional background and regional transport."
 The NDEP-BAQP utilizes the Jarbidge site to meet this particular requirement.